Eskabore/eskabore/README.md

 <p align="center" style="text-align: justify; margin: 0 50px; font-size: 17px;">
  Certified full-stack developer with expertise in Javascript and its libraries (React.js and Node.js).
 I have a strong background in sales and am driven by my innate curiosity and love for learning.
-With a goal to obtain Google Cloud certification by the end of the year and a completion of CS50, I am actively working towards expanding my computer science knowledge through certifications.
+With a goal to obtain Google Cloud certification and a Professional Web-Developer Certificate from HarvardX (Harvard University online) by the end of the year, I am actively working towards expanding my computer science knowledge.
 Fluent in 4 languages, including French, I am committed to becoming a highly-skilled professional in web-development and systems administration.
  <br>
  <br>
  <div align="center">